Edwinzero/pjpaulpj.github.io/_posts/2017-1-14-bihar_crime_alcohol_ban.md

 ## The Alcohol Ban and Crime figures in Bihar

-Alcohol ban in Bihar.
+[Placeholder] Alcohol ban in Bihar.
 Reception at the time.

 ### The tide turns
 A few days back, a couple of newspapers carried a report based on this [article](http://www.indiaspend.com/cover-story/270-days-after-bihar-liquor-ban-major-crimes-up-13-40759) about how crime rates in Bihar had increased steadily following the alcohol ban.
 I found this puzzling and decided to dig in deep.